AmirmohammadRostami/NQueenEvolutionaryAlgorithmsTools/Readme.md

 **parent2 (Chromosome)**: Second parent chromosome, Gene, np.array with len [n^2,1]<br/>
 **returns (Chromosome, Chromosome)**: return two chromosome for each children, Chromosome<br/>

-Similar to mutation, cross over is the other fundamental stage in evolutionary algorithm, which tries to combine two chromosomes named as parents in order to generate two children in a specific manner.
+Similar to mutation, cross over is the other fundamental stage in evolutionary algorithms, which tries to combine two chromosomes named as parents in order to generate two children in a specific manner.
 The above function is a single point cross over, which tries to combine the given chromosomes from the middle point with probability of prob (which is specified in the parameters dictionary with initial value of 0.4).
 For more understanding read the next numerical example:<br/>
 suppose the number of queens is 4, <br/>
 parent1: [1, 2, 3, 4]<br/>
 parent2: [4, 3, 2, 1]<br/>